Shooting parties for wild game and game fowl in WW2

 I was still a young boy of around six years old, when my father used to take me on his shooting parties.
-These parties were extremely worthwhile for the free meat that resulted, but they were also social occasions which probably took place before the austerity of the war and for some time after rationing ended.
+Certainly, these parties were extremely worthwhile for the free meat that resulted, but they were also social occasions which had probably taken place before the austerity of the war and probably continued afterwards.

 Where shoots took place

-My father's shoot took place in the grounds of the factory where he worked which was set in many acres, largely given over to farming.
+My father's shoot took place in the grounds of the factory where he worked in a reserved occupation.
+It was set in many acres, largely given over to farming.
 On specified dates, the owners permitted the shoots for their employees.
-The farmers appreciated clearing the vermin that attacked their crops, and the shooting parties valued the free meat and the social activity.
+There must have been many similar sites across the country.

 Getting to the shooting area meant walking across farmland.
 I well remember walking through a field of wet kale.
 It was taller than me, I couldn't see anything but kale around me and I got very wet and cold.
 It was most uncomfortable.